alexandra-zaharia/alexandra-zaharia.github.io/_posts/2019-04-17-run-python-script-as-subprocess-with-multiprocessing.md

 tags: [Python, subprocess, multiprocessing]
 ---

-# Principle
+## The problem

 Suppose you have a Python script `worker.py` performing some long computation.
 Also suppose you need to perform these computations several times for different input data.
-If all the computations are independent from each other, one way to speed them up is to use Python's [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) module.
+If all the computations are independent from each other, one way to speed them up is to use Python's [`multiprocessing`][] module.

 This comes down to the difference between _sequential_ and _parallel_ execution.
 Suppose you have the tasks A, B, C and D, requiring 1, 2, 3 and 4 seconds, respectively, to complete.
 When ran sequentially, meaning one after the other, you'd need 10 seconds in order for all tasks to complete, whereas running them in parallel (if you have 4 available CPU cores) would take 4 seconds, give or take, because some overhead does exist.

 ![sequential vs parallel execution](/assets/img/posts/seq_vs_parallel.png)

-# Practice

 ## The worker script